Admissions and Paying your Deposit

 How can I go about requesting reconsideration of my financial aid package?

 Families are advised to submit an appeal that includes an explanation of their financial hardship or merit request as well as the amount of the additional funding being sought.
-Too, they can also provide award notifications from other schools as a comparison of aid offers.
+They can also provide award notifications from other schools as a comparison of aid offers.
 Families are welcome to appeal multiple times.

 If I transfer to Homewood (ASEN) does my aid transfer?